 03 of 07

-Kumquats—halved or chopped—add a tangy sweetness to fruit salads.
-They are extra delicious with kiwis (also a winter fruit) but consider simply combining them with other peeled and sliced citrus to achieve a delicious and colorful effect.
+Kumquats—halved or chopped—add a tangy sweetness to a fruit salad.
+They are extra delicious with kiwis (also a winter fruit) but consider simply combining them with other sliced citrus fruits to achieve a delicious and colorful effect.
 A bit of mint also adds a brightness and freshness to the dish.

 04 of 07

 Preserving kumquats allows you to literally capture the fruit's sweet-tart flavor and seal it in a jar to use any time you like.
-Combined with a bit of diluted honey and some sugar, the result is luscious and beyond delicious.
-They aren't too much trouble to make, either.
-Serve them spooned on ice cream, plain yogurt, or even a dish of ricotta cheese.
-And the syrup surrounding the fruit is a fantastic glaze for pork or ham.Continue to 5 of 7 below.
+Combined with a bit of diluted honey and some sugar, the result is luscious and delicious.
+This preserve is not too much trouble to make, either.
+Serve the preserves spooned on ice cream, plain yogurt, or even a dish of ricotta cheese.
+This preserve and its syrup can also make a fantastic glaze for pork or ham.Continue to 5 of 7 below.

 05 of 07